KillianLynch/local-lab-dev/23ai-new-features/new-table-value-clause/new-table-value-clause.md

     ```
     Each value\_list represents a set of values for a single row, enclosed within parentheses.
 Multiple value\_lists can be specified, separated by commas.

-2. Lets first take a look at how we insert into tables prior to Tavel Value Constructors
+2. Lets first take a look at how we insert into tables prior to Table Value Constructors

     ```
     <copy>